hassenelkamel/TicketOntology/README.md

 # TicketOntology

 To better undersand this project, please read the following published paper.
+If you utilize my code, please cite our work shown below.

 "<b>Constructing the Knowledge Base for Cognitive IT Service Management</b>", Qing Wang, etc., the 14th IEEE International Conference on Services Computing, Hawaii, USA, 2017.